royalgarter/phantom-helper/README.md

 * Add some handy function to wait for page loaded with ajax
 * Render both light-weight html and image for Debug

+# Prerequires:

+* Take a look at: https://github.com/baudehlo/node-phantom-simple (what we based on)
+* Take a look at: http://phantomjs.org/api/command-line.html (the original one)

 # Basic sample